Menu

 Home Learning

-Reading - Make sure that you are reading at least five times during the week and getting your reading record signed to show this.
+Reading - It is essential that you are reading regularly.
+Please make sure that you are getting your reading record signed to show this.

 Next Week: